FirebaseExtended/FriendlyMeals-Android/README.md

 - **Firebase Authentication**: Learn how to keep your user's data safe with Firebase Authentication.
 - **Cloud Storage**: Learn how to store images in Cloud Storage, and how to display them in a Jetpack Compose UI.
 - **Remote Config**: Learn how to change the behavior and appearance of your app remotely with Remote Config.
+- **App Check**: Learn how to protect your app backend from abuse with App Check.
 - **Upcoming**: More Firebase features will be added soon!

 ## 🛠️ Getting Started